Cyfrin/Updraft/src/routes/security/4-puppy-raffle/45-codehawks/+page.md

 _Follow along with this video:_

-## <iframe width="560" height="315" src="VIDEO_LINK" title="vimeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+## <iframe width="560" height="315" src="https://vimeo.com/889509171/00b0223b86?share=copy" title="vimeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---

 # Starting Your Flight in Bug Hunting: An Easy Guide

 Hello, everyone!
 Today, let's dive into the process of participating in your first code auditing competition, or as we like to call it - First Flight.
 Also, it's the perfect time for you to put your bug-finding skills to the test, thanks to an ongoing 'First Flight' code review competition.
-So, without further ado, let's kick things off.
+So, without further adeui, let's kick things off.

 ## Your Ticket into the Flight